ELECTRIC MUSCLE EXERCISE PROUDLY USED BY OLYMPIANS AND PROFESSIONAL ATHLETES

-- Electrical Muscle Stimulation (EMS), also known as Neuromuscular Electrical Stimulation (NMES) or Electromyostimulation, is the elicitation of muscle contraction using electric impulses in the form of trains of minuscule pulse charges, which activate exercise in both skeletal and visceral muscle.
+- Electric Muscle Stimulation (EMS), also known as Neuromuscular Electrical Stimulation (NMES) or Electromyostimulation, is the elicitation of muscle contraction using electric impulses in the form of trains of minuscule pulse charges, which activate exercise in both skeletal and visceral muscle.

 - In normal exercise our brain sends a message to our muscles telling them to contract, this is a voluntary action, with the Bel Viso Body Bar EMS Body Toning machines this same message is sent from the programme of our fully computerised machine via a set of negative and positive silicon pads which are placed on the motor point of the muscles which in turn contracts and relaxes the muscle, this is called an involuntary muscle action.